nathanford/stylefill/README.md

 }
 ```

-…and it will be handled just as I have defined.
+…and it will be handled just as if it was a real CSS property.

 ## Issues